This document discusses and details solutions for the security requirements of the Apertis system.

 Communication between applications

 In a system that supports capabilities such as data handover between applications, it is likely that pairs of application bundles can communicate with each other, either mediated by platform services or directly.
-The Interface Discovery and Data Sharing designs on the Apertis wiki have more information on this topic.
+The Interface Discovery and Data Sharing pages have more information on this topic.

 The mechanisms for communicating between application bundles, or between application bundle and the platform, are to be classified into public and non-public interfaces.
 Application bundles may enumerate all of the providers of public interfaces and may communicate with those providers, but it is not acceptable for application bundles to enumerate or communicate with the providers of non-public interfaces.
 The platform is considered to be trusted, and may communicate with any public or non-public interface.